Do Carpenter Ants Bite?

 If you suspect a carpenter ant problem, check any decaying wood where the insects may nest.
 Porch supports, roofing, and door or window frames are all typical sites to find these pests.
 Removing infested wood can reduce ant populations, though it’s best to consult experts to avoid painful carpenter ant bites.

-Contact Western Pest Services to remove carpenter ants from your home or business and keep them from coming back.
+Contact Western Pest Services to remove carpenter ants – and other types of ants – from your home or business and keep them from coming back.